by Olivia Acosta

 As part of the response to support people like Hosni, one of the main projects implemented by the Guatemalan Red Cross since 2014 takes place at the departments of Petén, Chiquimula and San Marcos.
 The project is carried out in coordination with UNHCR and seeks to generate actions to strengthen capacities at institutional level related to assistance and protection for migrants; referral actions to relevant institutions for protection cases; development of communications (Restoration of Family Links, RFL); and activation of awareness and protection processes in transit communities.
 So far, more than 47,000 people have been assisted.

 Thirty volunteers work on the project.
 The Guatemalan Red Cross has been carrying out permanent training activities for volunteers to respond in the context of COVID-19.
-“We want our volunteers to be safe, without the risk of getting infected, and to know how to work better to support migrants,
+“We want our volunteers to be safe, without the risk of getting infected, and to know how to work better to support migrants," says Hector.

 The work that the National Society has been undertaking has focused primarily on generating sustainable processes, which has involved the active participation of communities.
 "It is a very intense work that we have been developing over the years.
 We have generated mechanisms that have changed behaviors.
 We have seen that the perception of the local people has been transformed, and they are even helping migrants on their own".